 In a Forbes article, “The Beauty of Brevity – Conciseness Saves Companies Cash,” Victor Lipman stated: “The beauty of brevity is that time saved in one place is time – and labor – that can be deployed productively elsewhere.”
 How would you like to recover time?
 Meetings?
 Emails?
 Calls?
 All of the above?

 Journalists know – “Don’t bury the headline.”
 They practice the “BLUF” technique – bottom line up front.
 If you put the main point up front in your communication, it will be seen and heard.
 And be more likely to be acted upon.
 Want a good example?

-You reduce the chance of human error occurring if you clearly communicate all necessary information for correct task performance – but do it as briefly as possible.
+To reduce the chance of human error occurring, clearly communicate all the information needed for correct task performance – but do it as briefly as possible.

-When information is wordy and poorly organized people make errors because they may never see or hear the information they need*.
-Many businesses struggle to find this balance, as evidenced by how common it is to find standard operating procedures (SOPs) that are 10, 20, even 50 pages long!
+When information is wordy and poorly organized, people make errors because they may never see or hear the information they need.
+Many businesses struggle to find this balance.
+Look how common it is to find standard operating procedures (SOPs) that are 10, 20, even 50 pages long!